OAuth

 3. Exchange authorization code

-Once your application receive the temporary authorization code, you need to exchanged it for an API token by sending a POST HTTP request to https://app.frontapp.com/oauth/token
+Once your application receives the temporary authorization code, you need to exchanged it for an API token by sending a POST HTTP request to https://app.frontapp.com/oauth/token

-Your request MUST be authenticated with Basic authentication using your OAuth application Client ID and Client Secret, as shown below.
-Note:
+Your request MUST be authenticated with Basic authentication using your OAuth application Client ID and Client Secret base64 encoded, as shown below:

 Use Basic Authentication to request a token, then Bearer Authentication after that